SmartGridready/SmartGridready.github.io/source/index.rst

           Provides a link to the official SmartGridread libary where all available :term:`Functional Profiles` are listed.

-        - * :term:`Product` Suppliers
-          * Architects and Planners
+        - * Architects and Planners
+          * Network Operators
+          * :term:`Product` Suppliers
           * :term:`CommHandler` Library Developers

     *   - :ref:`sgr-certification`
-        - Guides you through the steps needed to get your :term:`Product` SmartGridready certified.
+        - Guides you through the steps needed to get your :term:`Product` SmartGridready declared.
         - * :term:`Product` Suppliers
+          * :term:`Communicator` Suppliers
+          * Architects and Planners

     *   - :ref:`commhandler-libraries`
         - Describes the :term:`CommHandler` libraries and API's in detail.
 Provides installation and getting started instructions.
 There are currently libraries in Python and Java.